JoMaDotio/Operative-Sistems/README.md

 Right now this is the directory:
 - Practice 1: Simulation of batch execution
 - Practice 2: Simulation of multiprograming execution (using keyboard events)
+- Practice 3: Simulation of the algorithm of FCFS and the diagram of five states (usign keyboard events, and managment using just 5 process on memory (virtualy))